mattip/numpy/doc/source/reference/random/index.rst

   rg.random_sample()

-A shorthand method is also available which uses the `~mt19937.MT19937. generator` property from a basic RNG to access an embedded random generator.
+A shorthand method is also available which uses the `~mt19937.MT19937. generator` property from a bit generator to access an embedded random generator.

 .. code-block:: python